equodev/filesystem/com.make.equo.node.packages/packages/equo-toolbar-api/README.md

 **Contruction methods:**

-*Toolbar.create()* :It allows to start the customization on our toolbar ( mandatory ) *.build()* : It allows to add to the HTML body with all the customization previously added.
+*Toolbar.create()* :It allows to start the customization on our toolbar ( mandatory )

+*.build()* : It allows to add to the HTML body with all the customization previously added.

 **Behavioral methods:**

-*withBackgroundColor(String)*: It allows to change the toolbar's background color using rgb or hexacode.
+*.withBackgroundColor(String)*: It allows to change the toolbar's background color using rgb or hexacode.

 *.addToolItem()*: It allows to add a new item to the toolbar.